KSS Campus

 Staff working summer programs should have the following qualifications:

-• Current Wilderness First Aid and CPR certifications, from an approved vendor, or the ability to obtain before the first day of employment (KSS does offer an on-site WFA course before Staff Training in May at the expense of the individual)
+• Current First Aid, Wilderness First Aid (WFA) or Wilderness First Responder (WFR) and CPR certifications, from an approved vendor, or the ability to obtain before the first day of employment.
+The certification required depends on the position.

 • To be a van driver, you must be age 20+ with a minimum of 4 years driving experience, excellent driving record, and a valid driver's license